Blotch3D/Blotch3D/README.md

 BlWindow3D.EnqueueCommandBlocking.

-Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one window.
-You *can* create multiple windows, but they don't work correctly (input sometimes goes to the wrong window) and in certain situations will crash.
+Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one 3D window.
+(You can create any number of other windows you like.)
+You *can* create multiple 3D windows, but they don't work correctly (input sometimes goes to the wrong window) and in certain situations will crash.
 If you want to be able to "close" and "re-open" a window, you can just hide and show the same window.
 (On Microsoft Windows, you can use the BlWindow3D.Form object for that.)

 Officially, MonoGame must create the 3D window, and does not allow you to specify an existing window to use as the 3D window.
 There are some